Chavdarova/WILDTRACK-toolkit/README.md

 ## 2. Camera calibration - example code
 Code that uses the calibration files of the WILDTRACK dataset, and the OpenCV library.
 `intersecting_area.py` draws the area considered for annotating the persons, in the WILDTRACK dataset, which lies approximately in the intersection between the fields of view of the seven cameras.
-Primarily, it generates 3D points on the ground plane (z-axis is 0) using a grid of size 1440 $$\times$$ 480, origin at (-300,  -90,    0) in centimeters (cm), with a step/offset of 2.5 cm for both the axis.
+Primarily, it generates 3D points on the ground plane (z-axis is 0) using a grid of size 1440x480, origin at (-300,  -90,    0) in centimeters (cm), with a step/offset of 2.5 cm for both the axis.
 It then projects these points in each view.
 Finally, it stores the marked frames in the given output directory.
  Run: `python intersecting_area.py --help` for details.

 ### Dependencies